 Who Are These Funds For?

-As mentioned, iShares’ new target-date funds will allow anyone who doesn’t have a 401(k) to invest cheaply and efficiently in a target-date strategy.
+As we mentioned earlier, iShares’ new target-date funds will allow anyone who doesn’t have a 401(k), or who has an IRA that doesn’t permit mutual fund investing, to own a low-cost target-date strategy.

 The funds, while actively managed, are still inexpensive (even by ETF standards).
 They’re sophisticated, yet simple and effective tools that make sense for everyone, from beginners to pros, who understand the value of both diversification and automation.